Motion to Take Note

 Let us take the issue of distress.
 Distress is sometimes a sign that something has gone wrong, is it not?
 But the jury had to be directed: “Well, distress, members of the jury … Well, children often do suffer distress, so there may not be anything specific about it.
 Anyway, distress can be easily feigned, as you know”.
 Of course, it is true.
 We were treating children as though they were more likely to lie and make things up than adults.
 I regret to say that adults make things up and lie just as often as children.
 We then got to the solemn warnings to the jury, assuming the evidence got to the jury: “Now, you may think that little boy or little girl was a very impressive witness, but I must direct you on the dangers of convicting on the evidence of a child.
 And if it is a sexual offence, it is doubly dangerous to convict on the evidence of a child”.
 As to the courts’ arrangements, I still remember a stepfather coming into the court—it was not Crown Court; it was the Court of Session—bringing with him the 13 year-old stepdaughter he was alleged to have indecently assaulted.
 What kind of start to giving evidence against your stepfather would that be?
 The other problem was that a statement taken from a child could not be used in evidence, so six or nine months after the event the child had described in the witness statement, nobody said, “Have a look at your statement”.
 Six to nine months later, much of the periphery will have disappeared from the memory of a child, but of course the periphery is not what the issue is.

 The whole process in court made life difficult and, although I am talking about courts, they simply reflected public views on these issues.
 Children invented allegations.
 History masters did not do dirty things.
 It was very easy for the child to invent and their allegations could not be true.
-Some of your Lordships will remember Esther Rantzen’s great efforts to heighten this issue on the television programme and I wonder whether you will be true to your consciences and remember not wondering at the time whether she was really exaggerating.
+Some of your Lordships will remember Esther Rantzen’s great efforts to heighten this issue on a television programme and I wonder whether your Lordships will be true to their consciences and remember wondering at the time whether she was exaggerating.
 I bet that, if you are true to your consciences, you will say, “That is what I thought”.
 We are now reaping the whirlwind consequent on silencing children who had complaints of serious sexual crime to make.
 The whirlwind is no place for calm justice, and that is part of our problem.

 Another part of our problem is how we address the issue.
 Put simply, let us have no more historical sexual abuse cases, by which I do not mean today but that in 2035 we are not examining allegations made in 2001, 2002, 2003, 2004 or 2005.
 The process of reforming our system has been amazing when I compare the world that I was brought up in at the Bar—and it was the whole of my time at the Bar right until I left it in 1988—with where we are now.
 It is much better.
 But the processes still move with the alacrity of a disenchanted snail.
 His Honour Tom Pigot, the former Common Serjeant of London—he is not with us now—produced a report in 1989 which just about everybody who has read it thinks is a strong way forward to enable justice to be done: not to convict the innocent but to enable the matter to be properly looked at.
 In 1991, there were some small changes; in 1994, there were some small changes.
 In 1999, we had the Youth Justice and Criminal Evidence Act, which allowed for a pre-recording of the evidence of the child to be taken as the evidence, so the child would be interviewed and there would be the child’s story.
 Tom Pigot recommended that the cross-examination, too, should be pre-recorded—in 1989, mark you.
 In 1992, Western Australia introduced the system that Judge Pigot and his committee had recommended to us in 1989.
 In 2010, some marvellous research in Australia demonstrated that this process was not inimical to justice.
 There was no suggestion that there had been an increase in the miscarriages of justice—nothing like that.